Apple Wallet: Features

-Express Mode & Power reserve
+Express mode and power reserve

 The first form of Express Mode came under the name "Express Transit" in iOS 12.3.
 Since then, supported payment cards, as well as some stored-value transport cards (such as Octopus or Suica) could be used to pay for journeys on certain public transport networks without requiring the user to authenticate the payment with Touch ID or Face ID, or even needing to wake the device.
 Once a supported payment or transit card is selected as a user's Express Transit card, one can simply hold their device near the card reader to authorize payment for the journey.

 Since the initial functionality launched, Express Mode has expanded along with the number of card schemes Wallet supports.
 As of 2023, home keys, transit cards, access badges, campus IDs, hotel keys, and car keys are supported types of cards that can be used with Express Mode.
 However, Apple limits some passes if they are the same type or from the same issuer from being used with Express Mode.
 For example, a user can only have one campus ID and one car key each set to Express Mode.
 This can be mitigated in a sense by using an Apple Watch to split the Express Mode passes between multiple devices.
 Some cards support grouping to help ease the space that could be taken in the device's secure element.
 For instance, if a user has multiple home keys linked to Apple Home or multiple hotel rooms at a supported resort, all locks will be valid with a singular pass.

 On iPhone XR, iPhone XS, or iPhone SE (2nd generation) and later, Express Mode cards can be used up to five hours via power reserve after the device has powered off due to a drained battery.
 A low-battery icon will display with "Express Cards Available" text appearing at the bottom of the display, letting users know that Express Mode-enabled cards are still available for usage.
 Payment cards are only available via power reserve when used for transit transactions.
-Power reserve functionality is not available for any Apple Watch model as of 2023.
+Power reserve functionality is not available for any Apple Watch model as of 2026.